 Although it annoys the real estate agents, many people apply for 2 or 3 properties at one time thus increasing their chances of having one approved.
 Once you are approved you need to put down 1 weeks rent to secure the property – this means it will be taken off the market and no further inspections held.
 A few days prior to the lease start date you will be required to pay the remainder of the upfront funds due and sign the lease.A new website being launched to assist with bond tracking at: www.sa.gov.au

 Feeling the pressure?
-A relocation agent will suggest the best areas for you to live and set up house/apartment viewings on your behalf.
-They also assist with the application process.
-To find out more go to www.eliteexecutiveservices.com.au
+A relocation consultant in Adelaide will provide relocation services ini Adelaide and suggest the best areas for you to live and set up house/apartment viewings on your behalf.
+They make the home search and application process easy.

 If you have a car space but dont need one.
 Most properties in Australia come with a parking space.
 Whether you’re renting an apartment, flat or house, a parking space is likely to be provided.
 If you don’t have a car and your parking space is empty, then this is an excellent opportunity for you to make some extra income.
 With parking being so hard to find in Australia, you can lease your parking space on Parkhound and make up to $3,000 a year.
 Parkhound is like an Airbnb for parking, allowing local residents to lease empty parking spaces to drivers for around $50-70 a week.
 It’s free to list and Parkhound takes care of all the hassles and paper work.
 Payments are also automatically credited to your nominated bank account.
 To lease your parking space, go to go to www.parkhound.com.au and select ‘Lease My Space’